Edwin Hubble: Universe goes beyond the Milky Way galaxy

-Using the Hooker Telescope at Mount Wilson, Hubble identified Cepheid variables, a standard candle discovered by Henrietta Swan Leavitt.
+Using the Hooker Telescope, Hubble identified cepheid variables, a standard candle discovered by Henrietta Swan Leavitt.
 Comparing their apparent luminosity to their intrinsic luminosity gives their distance from Earth.
-Hubble found Cepheids in several nebulae, including the Andromeda Nebula and Triangulum Nebula.
+Hubble found cepheids in several nebulae, including the Andromeda Nebula and Triangulum Nebula.
 His observations, made in 1924, proved conclusively that these nebulae were much too distant to be part of the Milky Way and were, in fact, entire galaxies outside the Milky Way galaxy; thus, today they are no longer considered nebulae.

 This was first hypothesized as early as 1755 when Immanuel Kant's General History of Nature and Theory of the Heavens appeared.
 Hubble's hypothesis was opposed by many in the astronomy establishment of the time, in particular by Harvard University–based Harlow Shapley.
-Despite the opposition, Hubble, then a thirty-five-year-old scientist, had his findings first published in The New York Times on November 23, 1924, then presented them to other astronomers at the January 1, 1925, meeting of the American Astronomical Society.
-Hubble's results for the Andromeda galaxy were not formally published in a peer-reviewed scientific journal until 1929.
+Despite the opposition, Hubble had his findings published in The New York Times on November 23, 1924, then presented them to other astronomers at the January 1, 1925, meeting of the American Astronomical Society.
+Hubble's results for the Andromeda galaxy were formally published in a peer-reviewed scientific journal in 1929.

 Hubble's findings fundamentally changed the scientific view of the universe.
 Supporters state that Hubble's discovery of nebulae outside of our galaxy helped pave the way for future astronomers.
 Although some of his more renowned colleagues simply scoffed at his results, Hubble published his findings.
-This published work earned him an award titled the American Association Prize and five hundred dollars from Burton E. Livingston of the Committee on Awards.
+This published work earned him the American Association Prize and $500 from Burton E. Livingston of the Committee on Awards.

-Hubble also devised the most commonly used system for classifying galaxies, grouping them according to their appearance in photographic images.
+Hubble devised the most commonly used system for classifying galaxies, grouping them according to their appearance in photographic images.
 He arranged the different groups of galaxies in what became known as the Hubble sequence.